 Over the past decade, there have been many improvements in the healthcare industry.
-The number of different technologies used across hospitals is immense.
+The number of different healthcare technologies used across hospitals is immense.
 Many of these technological advances have streamlined workflows, brought efficiencies to processes, improved patient safety and care, and reduced clinical workload.

 In the face of these transformational advances, healthcare technology adoption continues to fail at an astounding rate.
 Studies vary, but some estimates of health IT implementation failures are as high as 70 percent.